Agell9/Analysis-of-Regional-Profit-Margins/README.md

 # Dataset
 The dataset was acquired from from kaggle, it has 14 columns and 2500 rows that consist of

-ID, Order ID, ship Date, Shipping Method, Category, Sub-Category, Country,Region, State, Postal Code, Product Name, Customer, Quantity, Shipping cost
+ID, Order ID, ship Date, Shipping Method, Category, Sub-Category, Country, Region,

+State, Postal Code, Product Name, Customer, Quantity, Shipping cost

 ### Data Cleaning:
 The dataset was first reviewed in excel  to identify any missing or irrelevant data points.